olback/DigiExam-On-Linux/README.md

 #### Make sure the student uses a Windows or Mac laptop?
 Some Linux-Mint themes look almost exactly like Windows, would be easy to trick a supervisor/teacher.
+Even a extensive OS check would not be enough.
+Running Windows or MacOS in a full-screen VM would trick most supervisors.
-Other Linux distros such as ElementaryOS looks a lot like MacOS.
+Other Linux distros such as ElementaryOS look a lot like MacOS.

 #### What's the ideal fix?
 DigiExam either has to either make a version that works nativly on Linux or make sure that it cannot run on Linux in a Wine environment.
 How?
 Well, thats up to the DigiExam developers.